AnomalyInnovations/toolbeam-cli/README.md

                              --set-param name:id in:path field:number
 ```

-Notice that we are setting the the tool option `security`.
+Notice that we are setting the tool option `security`.
 You can read further about the other tool options [below](#tb-add-oprn-path-options).

 (Optionally, we'll edit the [spec](docs/examples/delete-movie.md) to tweak the appearance of the tool.)